 All money received by the association must be deposited as soon as practicable and without deduction to the credit of the association’s bank or other authorised deposit-taking institution account.

-The association must, as soon as practicable after receiving any money, issue an appropriate receipt.
+The association, via the Treasurer, must ensure that all monies received are properly accounted for and the process reviewed annually by the Committee.

 39. Funds – management